digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-43.md

   * KUKA forgot to implement X11 (safety) interface.
 Technicon ordered this interface from KUKA.

 #### Mirgita Frasheri
-* Wrapping up Rbmq practitioners paper, and preparing the technical report at the same tim
+* Wrapping up Rbmq practitioners paper, and preparing the technical report at the same time
 * Work on the fault injection paper for resubmission on Monday
 * Work on time discrepancy paper
 * Students still waiting for the DR motors (status yesterday)